9 November in German history: November revolution in Berlin

-9 November 1918: During the November Revolution, in view of the imminent defeat of the German Empire in World War I Chancellor Max von Baden announced the abdication of Wilhelm II before the Emperor had in fact abdicated, and handed the chancellorship to Friedrich Ebert (SPD).
-Philipp Scheidemann, who would replace Ebert as head of government in 1919, proclaimed the German republic from a window of the Reichstag.
+9 November 1918: During the November Revolution, in view of the imminent defeat of the German Empire in World War I, Chancellor Max von Baden announced the abdication of Wilhelm II before the Emperor had in fact abdicated and handed the chancellorship to Friedrich Ebert of the Social Democratic Party (SPD).
+Philipp Scheidemann, who would replace Ebert as head of government in 1919, proclaimed the German republic from a window of the Reichstag building.
 A few hours later, Karl Liebknecht, one of the leaders of the left-wing revolutionary Spartacus League (Spartakusbund), proclaimed a "Free Socialist Republic" from a balcony of the Berlin Palace.
 It was Scheidemann's intention to proclaim the republic before the communists did.

 In the ensuing conflicts between the supporters of a socialist soviet republic and those of a pluralist parliamentary democracy, which in some areas resembled a civil war, the supporters of the soviet model were defeated.
-Liebknecht himself was assassinated two months later, together with Rosa Luxemburg, by reactionary Freikorps on 15 January.
-In the aftermath, the Weimar Republic was constituted in August 1919 (named after the National Assembly meeting in Weimar).
+Liebknecht was assassinated two months later, together with Rosa Luxemburg, by members of the Guards Cavalry Rifle Division on 15 January.
+In the aftermath of the revolution, what came to be known later as the Weimar Republic was constituted in August 1919.

 Der 9.
 November (The Ninth of November) is also the title of a 1920 novel by Bernhard Kellermann published in Germany that told the story of the German insurrection of 1918.